About Ayurveda

 Ayurveda, the science of life and longevity has a history as long as a human civilization and even beyond.
 Ayurveda is made up of two Sanskrit words: Ayu which means life and Veda which means the knowledge of.

 To know about life is Ayurveda.
-“Ayu” or life is comprised of four essential parts –
+“Ayu” or life is comprised of four essential parts - The combination of mind, body, senses and the soul.

 शरीरेन्द्रियसत्वात्मसंयोगो धारि जीवितम् ।